lgi-devs/lgi/docs/guide.md

 ## 5. Enums and bitflags, constants

-LGI primarily maps enumerations to strings containing uppercased nicks of enumeration constant names.
+lgi primarily maps enumerations to strings containing uppercased nicks of enumeration constant names.
 Optionally, a direct enumeration value is also accepted.
 Similarly, bitflags are primarily handled as sets containing uppercased flag nicks, but also lists of these nicks or